 As we have already pointed out, the legitimate explorer.exe file usually comes together with your operating system.
 Nevertheless, malicious files are brought in by malware.

-Such potentially unwanted programs infect computers with the help of various malicious distribution techniques, including software bundling, corrupt ads or infectious links that are displayed on unsafe websites.
+Such potentially unwanted programs infect computers with the help of various malicious distribution techniques, including software bundling, spam emails, corrupt ads or infectious links that are displayed on unsafe websites.

 Unless explorer.exe is a legitimate system file, you should remove it and get rid of its related components as well.
-For the regular home user, differentiating fake files form the legitimate ones may be quite complicated.
-Thus, it is always advisable to employ automatic scanners which normally have no trouble recognizing the corrupt content.
+For the regular home user, spotting fake files among the legitimate ones may be quite complicated.
+Thus, we highly recommend using Reimage to recognize the corrupt content.

 If you have no other choice but to remove the malware manually, you should thoroughly examine explorer.exe before completely deleting it from the system.